FanatiQS/wireless_atem_camera_control_and_tally/README.md

 ## Support
 Camera models and protocol versions that have been tested to work.
-If a camera model is not tested, it does not indicate it does not work, just that some special features might not have been tested to update correctly.
+If a camera model is not tested, it does not indicate it does not work, just that if it has some special features not available on other cameras, there is a small chance those features might no work correctly.

 | Camera Model      | Status    |
 | ----------------- | --------- |